 - Select New PDF Import at the bottom of the page.

-- Configure the upload by indicating where the Student ID is in the example file path.
+- Configure the upload by indicating where the Student ID is located in an example filepath.

-- If the Student ID is not present, you can also write a regular expression to indicate where the student’s first and last name is or the system can scan the text content of each PDF to search for student information.
+- If the Student ID is not present, you can write a regular expression to indicate where the student’s first and last name are located in the filepath.
+Alternatively, the system can scan the text content of each PDF to search for student information.
+This oftentimes results in a lower PDF association rate.
 (Not recommended)

 - Once you have configured the upload, hit the Preview button to preview the success rate of the upload.